Montana Golf Course Reviews

 This downhill par three has an angled green between two large bunkers.
 Depending on pin placement and wind, the chosen club and strategy can change quite a bit.

 A short-ish straight par with a lake on the right.
-A big drive can actually fly the lake on the right, but the fairway does also pinch in the farther goes, including a few fairway bunkers and some trees to the left. the green is small and has undulations on the surface but also around it to reject shots on the edge.
+A big drive can actually fly the lake on the right, but the fairway does also pinch in the farther goes, including a few fairway bunkers and some trees to the left. the green is small, angled front left to back right, and has undulations on the surface but also around it to reject shots on the edge into a couple of bunkers or low areas.

 Eagle Bend (Eagle) Hole 6 (below):